tom-209/Understudied-kinases/README.md

 ### Run training models
-Users can go to directory "2_model training" and run:
-"python 1_model training.py"
-A result table will generate in the working directory.
+Users can go to directory "2_model training" and run: "python 1_model training.py" A table of results will be generated in the working directory.

 ### Run pretrained model on your own data
-To test if specific phosphorylation sites can be phosphorylation by certain kinase, users should preprate the data with the same format of
-"4_phosphorylation prediction/input.csv", namely, the 15-mer sequence, and its protein uniprot ID.
+To test if specific phosphorylation sites can be phosphorylated by a certain kinase, users should prepare the data in the same format as the "4_phosphorylation prediction/input.csv" file, i.e., having the 15-mer sequence and its protein uniprot ID.

-To run the test, users also specify the model type (either "SVM" or "DL") and the kinase type (should be one KIN_ACC of the 82 understudied kinases, as listed in the Table S1 in the paper).
-With the model type specified, the program will call the pretrained SVM or FCNN_LSTM models stored in directory
+To run the test, users should also specify the model type (either "SVM" or "DL") and the kinase type (it should be one KIN_ACC of the 82 understudied kinases, as listed in the Table S1 in the paper).
+With the model type specified, the program will call the pretrained either the SVM or the FCNN_LSTM models stored in the directory "3_pretrained models".
-"3_pretrained models"

-For example:
-"python phosphorylation_prediction.py SVM Q9Y243 input.csv"
+For example, run "python phosphorylation_prediction.py SVM Q9Y243 input.csv" or ""python phosphorylation_prediction.py DL Q9Y243 input.csv"".
-or
-""python phosphorylation_prediction.py DL Q9Y243 input.csv""

-After running, a result file will generate and be store in working directory (with 1 indicating a predicted phosphorylation sites and 0 suggesting not a predicted phosphorylation site).
+After running the command above, a file with the results will be generated and be stored in the working directory (with 1 indicating a predicted phosphorylation site and 0 suggesting the lack of a predicted phosphorylation site).

 ### Citation request